shreya1313/backdoor-detector/README.md

 - validation dataset of clean, labelled images.

 Output:
-- G a “repaired” BadNet
+- Goodnet a “repaired” BadNet
   - Output the correct class if the test input is clean.
 The correct class will be in [1,N]
   - Output class N+1 if the input is backdoored